-This year, instead of heading out of the UK, we visited Somerset, there were a few places we had talked about wanting to visit, and having limited time off work, it seemed the perfect choice to have a break away, on a bit of a budget.
-We booked a B&B in the village on Montacute and headed up on the Friday, to return on Sunday, filling three days with about as much activity as we could!
+This year, instead of heading out of the UK, we visited Somerset.
+There were a few places we had talked about wanting to visit, and having limited time off work; it seemed the perfect choice to have a break away, on a bit of a budget.
+On our way up to Somerset, we decided to stop at Haynes Motor Museum.

-It’s been over a year since Stu and I had a holiday together, and around the beginning of May seems to be our regular choice, last year I headed to Spain with a friend, which I blogged about here, and in the past at this time of year we’ve visited Prague and Disneyland Paris!
+It’s been over a year since Stu and I had a holiday together; and around the beginning of May seems to be our regular choice.
+Last year I headed to Spain with a friend, which I blogged about here, and in the past at this time of year we’ve visited Prague and Disneyland Paris!
 Though we weren’t heading abroad, we knew we’d have a great time!

 We’ve been to Somerset several times, and love it.
-Whether we’re checking out historical sites, exploring Cheddar Gorge and Wookey Hole or having fun at Longleat, there have been some amazing weekends away in the past.
+Whether we’re checking out historical sites; exploring Cheddar Gorge and Wookey Hole or having fun at Longleat; there have been some amazing weekends away in the past.

 Leaving in the late-morning on the Friday, as this weekend was not about rushing around!
 We headed to Haynes International Motor Museum, in Sparkford, near Yeovil in Somerset.

-Stu is a huge car fan, and having been together 8½ years I’ve caught the bug, and of course I’ve blogged about attending local car shows before, (and probably will again because they’re some of my favourite days out every year) so Haynes is a great day out for us both.
+Stu is a huge car fan, and having been together 8½ years I’ve caught the bug; and of course I’ve blogged about attending local car shows before; (and probably will again.
+Because they’re some of my favourite days out every year) so Haynes is a great day out for us both.

-We began by visiting “Cafe 750” on site, for some tea and cake, because (in case you hadn’t noticed) it’s kinda my thing.
-There is a beautiful seating area outside, though it was absolutely pouring with rain, so we stayed inside, where there is also lots of seating!
-There is plenty of food and drink to choose from, and the story of how Cafe 750 got it’s name is great too!
+We began by visiting “Café 750” on site, for some tea and cake; because (in case you hadn’t noticed) it’s kinda my thing.
+There is a beautiful seating area outside; though it was absolutely pouring with rain, so we stayed inside, where there is also lots of seating!
+There is plenty of food and drink to choose from; and the story of how Café 750 got it’s name is great too!
 It just shows how much thought goes into the whole museum.
+(I’m not telling!)

 Stu loves the Dodge Charger, and I’m a big fan of “ridiculous” American cars, like this El Camino: